-In defining first offenders, the Commission should include those without countable criminal history points, regardless of their prior contact with the criminal justice system.
+In defining first offenders, the Commission should include those without countable criminal history points, regardless of prior convictions.
 While the Commission did not include a breakdown in its most recent recidivism report, an earlier report found that 29.8 percent of citizen offenders with zero criminal history points had no arrests, 8.4 percent had no convictions and only 1.5 percent had § 4A1.2(c)(2) non-countable convictions.
 The Commission considered such "never count" minor offenses as not altering one's first offender status as their presence did not alter predictions.
+19